openUC2/openUC2.github.io/docs/02_Toolboxes/08_QuantumBox/09_ODMR/04_qBox_ODMR_ENG.md

 ### 1.3: Diamond Positioning

 Adjust the XY-stage to place the diamond in the focus of the lens.
 The diamond should glow brightly when viewed through the red filter, indicating efficient excitation of the NV centers.
+The spot on the diamond should be smallest.
+This is achieved when the distance between the lens and the diamond PCB matches the focal length of the lens (40mm).

 ![](./IMAGES/image13.png)